 The space can quickly be reconfigured into any new layout that is needed, enabling Snowe to keep things fresh and exciting for repeat customers.
 And now it's incorporating data analysis into its process.

 "When we got to the street level, our priorities fell into two buckets.
 One was the basic metrics that would help us confirm whether it was a success or failure.
 So, in-store traffic and circulation," said Cohen.
 "Essentially, we tried to use heat mapping, with numbers of people in circulation at any one time.
 The other was enabling interaction between associates and customers.
 This tool allowed customers and associates to build an order together on their phones or iPads.
 Customers could come in with a wishlist, interact with the products, and then make selections.
 Theoretically, we'd then be able to re-target them using their data, the same way we would if they went to our site."

 Many previously online-only retailers have now branched out into the world of brick and mortar.
 Some do it with fully-stocked traditional stores, while others adopt a showroom model - keeping the actual sales firmly online, but providing a physical space in which customers can get a feel for the products.

 However, it's a rare thing to see two entrepreneurs willing to transform their own home into a showroom and open their doors to their customers.

-Innovative ecommerce is set to be a hot topic at Future Stores Seattle 2019, taking place June 5 – 7.
+Moving from pure play ecommerce to bricks is set to be a hot topic at Future Stores Seattle 2019, taking place June 5 – 7.

 Download the agenda today for more information and insights.